CamDavidsonPilon/StartupFiles/README.md

 #### First, who is this for?

 My startup scripts are focused on data analysis and prototyping enviroments, as this is my primary purpose for using Python and IPython.
-I have lots of examples of in the `startup` script folder that can be used for a starting place for other IPython workflows.
+I have lots of examples in the `startup` folder that can be used as ag starting place for other IPython workflows.

 #### Installation